TuffyTian/ModerCurrency/README.md

 # ModerCurrency
-This is a Currency Convertor written by Swift and Combine
+This is a Currency Convertor written by SwiftUI and Combine